Illinois Compiled Statutes

 board of directors pursuant to authority granted in the by-laws.
 In the

-absence of any such provision, all meetings shall be held at the registered
+absence of any such provision, all meetings shall be held at the principal

 office of the corporation in this State.